flueke/mesytec-mvlc/doc/command_format.md

 * `esst_rate`: numeric rate value.
 0=160mb, 1=276mb, 2=320mb.
 * The `swapped` variants swap the two 32-bit words in each 64-bit word.
 * The `mem` variants do increment the read address.
 Non-`mem` means FIFO mode.
 * `transfers` is an unsigned 16-bit value, so the max transfer count for block reads is 0xffff.
-* 'late' means to read out on the trailing edge of the DTACK signal instead of at the leading edge.
+* `late` means to read out on the trailing edge of the DTACK signal instead of at the leading edge.
 Required for some modules, e.g. TRIVA.

 ## The stack accumulator